 Dr. Riggins is originally from Nebraska.
 He received a B.S. and M.S. in Biology from the University of Nebraska at Kearney.
 During his time there he studied tiger beetles, carrion beetles, and below-ground invertebrates of wet meadows along the Platte River.
 He received a Ph.D. in Forest Entomology under Dr. Fred Stephen at the University of Arkansas in 2008.
-His research in Arkansas investigated an outbreak of a previously minor forest pest, the red oak borer.
-He assessed red oak borer populations in the field, and also used remote sensing technology to create portions of a spatial decision support system for red oak borer hazard in the Ozarks.
+His research in Arkansas used traditional field ecology and modern geospatial techniques to investigate an outbreak of the red oak borer in the Ozark mountains.
+His current research investigates how disturbances and symbioses influence forest biogeochemistry.
 In his spare time, Dr. Riggins spends as much time as possible with his wife, Erika and his children Ian, Isaac, Zoey, and Max.
 He also enjoys hunting, fishing, camping, hiking, and reading.

 John is a Mississippi native born and raised in Vicksburg.
 He went into the work force straight out of high school as a deckhand on the Motor Vessel Dredge Jadwin for the U.S. Army Corps. of Engineers.
 After several years in the work force he began to pursue a career in the ecological sciences.
 He received his B.S. in forestry with a concentration in wildlife management from Mississippi State University graduating magna cum laude in spring of 2014.
 His research under the guidance of Dr. Riggins is focused on the southern pine beetle (Dendroctonus frontalis).
 He will be developing a cumulative degree-day model for predicting the peak spring dispersal, and studying host selection preferences.
+He has recently taken over the reigns as lab manager, and assists with all aspects of research ongoing in the lab.
 In his spare time, John enjoys hunting, fishing, camping, paintballing, and working with the youth of his home town church.